datacarpentry/semester-biology/materials/paths-R.md

 ### Introduction to Paths

-* To use data that stored a computer need to tell R where it is
+* To use data stored on a computer we need to tell R where it is
 * This is done using paths
 * Paths can be absolute